ericgoolsby/phylocurve/cran-comments.md

 ## Updates
+* June 14, 2015 - Version 1.3.0 - Major bug fix: version 1.2.0 did not fully resolve the issue with tapply().
+Replaced with custom function.
 * June 12, 2015 - Version 1.2.0 - Major bug fix: changed tapply() to ave() to preserve ordering of factors

 ## Test environments